 The prayer of Saint Francis of Assisi ends by saying “And it is in dying that we are born to eternal life.”
 She would not want you to be sad, but to know that she is where she has always dreamt to be.

 To end this too brief of a story on an incredible woman, I will end it like she did any letter-

 Lotsa love, as Always, “your ‘ol Ma”

 This is the day which the Lord has made; let us rejoice and be glad in it.
 Psalms 118:24.
-A private family graveside service will be held in June at Greenwood Cemetery.
+A private family graveside service was held in June at Greenwood Cemetery.
 Cremation services provided by Bakken-Young Funeral & Cremation Services.